catenax-ng/tx-item-relationship-service/charts/connector/test-provider/README.md

 EDC requires connection to HashiCorp Vault and Manage Identity Wallet.
 These have to be configured for the dataprovider to be operative.

+The Chart can be used as dataprovider by setting `submodelservers.enabled`, `digital-twin-registry.enabled` and `seedTestdata` to `false`.

 ## Testdata seeding

 After the installation, a Post-Install Helm Hook will be started which initiates the seeding of testdata.
 The Hook executes a python script which uploads a provided test dataset to the dataprovider.
+Documentation to the python script can be found here [README](https://github.com/eclipse-tractusx/item-relationship-service/blob/main/local/testing/testdata/README.md)

 Test data set and upload script are stored in [resources/](resources) and provided to the hook as config map.
 A custom config map can be used to provided e.g. `testdataConfigMap: my-custom-testdata-configmap`.